-I think it’s something about living in South Texas that makes him think that everyone has to belong to some religion or another.
+I think it’s something about living in Rockwall Texas that makes him think that everyone has to belong to some religion or another.
 Anyway, he’s starting to get on my nerves.
 He doesn’t realize that some people just aren’t the type of person that can mentally handle the psychological constraints of an organized belief system.

 Well, I could talk about this forever, but here’s the main point, and a quote I always tell my friends: